A Government Agency Wants To Appraise My Property. What Do I Do?

 If government agency wants to appraise your property, it is likely because it wants to make an offer to buy your property.
-In that scenario, legal assistance from a California eminent domain lawyer can help you prepare for what could be a potential acquisition by the government for a public project.
+In that scenario, legal assistance from a Southern California eminent domain attorney can help you prepare for what could be a potential acquisition by the government for a public project.

 When the government wants to perform a physical inspection of your property, it is often to evaluate any environmental conditions that might exist in anticipation of a possible acquisition for a public project.
-It is time to contact a California eminent domain attorney.
+It is time to contact a California eminent domain lawyer.

 A Government Agency Wants To Conduct An Environmental Investigation On My Property.
 What Do I Do?